Taste of Lisboa at Home: Portuguese Recipes with Canned Fish

 If you make any of the above recipes, please share a photo of your plate on Instagram tagging @tasteoflisboa or using #tasteoflisboa.
 Make us proud and we’ll gladly re-share your photo on our Insta Stories.

-Meanwhile, forget everything you thought you knew about tinned food, and learn more about Portuguese canned fish and seafood with us!
+Meanwhile, forget everything you thought you knew about tinned food, and learn more about Portuguese food culture eating the way with us!